mbianchidev/mbianchidev/README.md

 As a freelancer I coached and mentored my padawans (ehm I mean, my students) about DevOps principles and practices.
 I also helped companies to improve their DevEx and DevOps approach.

-In the time I've been in the IT industry, up and down since 2015, I've learned a lot from hands on experience and had the opportunity to interact with truly amzing people.
+In the time I've been in the IT industry, up and down since 2015, I've learned a lot from hands on experience and had the opportunity to interact with truly amazing people.

 In 2023 I took the next step and I've been the CTO of a startup for one year, where I enjoyed the challenge of building a new company culture, a service and a product from scratch and of course taking care of my team.

 In the end we could not find the Product-Market Fit and had to step back, but quoting Yoda: "The greatest teacher, failure is."

+I advocate for Cloud Native technologies, I'm a k8s lover and part of the CNCF community.
+My hottest take of 2023: Platform Engineering is "just" DevOps on steroids.

 In 2024 I'll try to move, possibly away from Europe and hopefully starting a new exciting adventure in the software industry!